 SharePoint Alternatives: Free, Open-Source, and Paid Options

-Navigating the landscape of collaboration tools can be a daunting task, especially when your current platform, like Microsoft SharePoint, isn't perfectly aligning with your business's needs due to its complexity, cost, or other limitations.
+Navigating the landscape of collaboration tools can be a daunting task, with the enterprise software market projected to reach US$316.69bn by 2025.
+This is especially true when your current platform, like Microsoft SharePoint, isn't perfectly aligning with your business's needs due to its complexity, cost, or other limitations.
 Whether you're looking for a solution that's easier to use, more cost-effective, or offers different features, exploring alternatives to SharePoint is a smart move.
 In this guide, we'll dive into a variety of options, spanning free, open-source, and paid alternatives, to help you find the ideal tool that enhances productivity and fosters better collaboration within your team.
 (Not sure if you're ready to take the leap?
 Guru's enterprise AI search connects with SharePoint so you can find what you need instantly, without leaving your workflow.)

 What is Sharepoint?